sjwaight/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    > **Note**: If you do not have enough free space, you may need to remove extra files from your cloud shell environment.
 Try running `azcopy jobs clean` to remove any `azcopy` jobs and data you do not need.

-2. The lab files download.
+2. The lab files are cloned locally.

    ![In this screenshot of a Bash window, git clone has been typed and run at the command prompt.
 The output from git clone is shown.](media/b4-2019-09-30_21-25-06.png "Bash Git Clone")